andrew/ultimate-awesome/README.md

 - [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [awesome-model-based-RL](https://github.com/opendilab/awesome-model-based-RL) - A curated list of awesome model based RL resources (continually updated).
-- [awesome-robotics](https://github.com/ahundt/awesome-robotics) - A curated list of awesome links and software libraries that are useful for robots.
 - [awesome-european-tech](https://github.com/uscneps/awesome-european-tech) - An up-to-date, community-driven list of awesome European tech alternatives!
 All focused on privacy, sustainability, and innovation.
 The goal is to support European projects and companies compliant with GDPR, UK GDPR, and the Swiss FADP.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-rime](https://github.com/ayaka14732/awesome-rime) - A curated list of Rime IME schemata and configs | Rime 輸入方案和配置列表.